Advertiser Disclosure

 1. The average value of a cash transaction is $22, compared to the average value of a credit card transaction at $57.¹

-How Much More Do Americans Spend With Credit vs. Cash?
+Are Americans Likely To Spend More With Credit vs. Cash?

 Credit cards have always been a popular form of payment.
 The idea of buying something now and paying later can be very appealing and might encourage consumers to spend more money.
-According to a report by The Federal Reserve Bank of Boston, the average value of a cash transaction is $22, and that number more than doubles when talking about credit card transactions.
-The average credit card transaction is $57.¹
+In a 2024 report by the Federal Reserve, it was noted that the frequency of credit card payments has increased while cash’s share of payments has declined.¹

 A study by the Sloan School of Management at MIT says people tend to spend more when using credit cards than cash.
-Not only are they more likely to buy something at a higher price, they also are likely to give larger tips and make more impulse buys.
+Not only are they more likely to buy something at a higher price, they’re also likely to give larger tips and make more impulse buys.

 Why Do Americans Spend More When Using Credit Cards?